 This company is dedicated to making food that is similar to the food that cats ate prior to domestication.
-It is full of nutrients, easy on the digestive tract, energizing, and has crucial amino acids that contribute to strong muscles.
+It is full of natural wholesome ingredients and nutrients, which are easy on the digestive tract, energizing, and have crucial amino acids that contribute to strong muscles.
 Domesticated cats instinctively love this food!
-This company prides itself for making cat nutrition easy to comprehend.
+This company prides itself on making cat nutrition easy to comprehend.
 They point out that real ingredients like meat, fruits, and vegetables are included in this food.

 Deboned Chicken, Chicken Meal, Turkey Meal, Dried Potatoes, Dried Peas, Canola Oil (Preserved with Mixed Tocopherols), Flaxseed Meal, Tomato Pomace, Deboned Turkey, Natural Flavor, Fish Meal, Dried Chicory Root, Dried Cranberries, Dried Carrots, Dried Sweet Potatoes, Vitamins (Vitamin E Supplement, Niacin, L-Ascorbyl-2-Polyphosphate [Source of Ascorbic Acid], Vitamin A Supplement, Pantothenic Acid, Thiamine Mononitrate, Pyridoxine Hydrochloride, Riboflavin Supplement, Vitamin B12 Supplement, Vitamin D3 Supplement, Folic Acid, Biotin) Salt, Choline Chloride, Minerals (Zinc Sulfate, Ferrous Sulfate, Copper Sulfate, Manganese Sulfate, Calcium Iodate, Sodium Selenite), Taurine